Zhen-Su/Maze-Hunt/README.md

   * 2.0.1 fix bugs on pick up items (include coin)
   * 2.0.2 integrate with timer and animations
   * 2.0.3 better inheritance, ready to intergrate with AI in mutiplayer
+  * 2.0.3 shield and glows can dispare at the same time in different screen